- HACK #1: Make advance student loan payments to principal

-That is why the amount you owe is so much larger than what you remember borrowing – it includes ALL of the interest from while you were in school.
+That is why the amount you owe is so much larger than what you remember borrowing – it includes ALL of the interest from while you were in school on multiple student loans.

 Because the interest accrues daily, lowering your principal balance is paramount to shortening both the length of your loan AND the amount you pay in interest.
 Interest is calculated based on the following equation: